 Unfortunately for the injured worker, an accurate rating can only be performed when the injured worker is discharged from medical care.
 This means that the injured worker must be done with treatment.
 If medical treatment carries on for 5 years, a rating will likely not be performed for 5 years.
 What is the reason an injured worker must wait until treatment is finished to be rated?
 Permanency compensation to the injured worker is only an entitlement if the injured worker has a permanent impairment.
 To determine if an impairment is permanent the injured worker can not be seeking treatment to make them better.
 They must be at Maximum Medical Improvement (MMI).

-Who will perform my rating?
+Who will perform my rating for workers comp?

 An injured Maryland worker must be very careful choosing who performs the rating.
 Choosing a qualified physician is as important to the process as is choosing a qualified Maryland workers compensation attorney.
 The physician must first know how to use the 4th Ed.
 AMA Guide to Permanent Impairment.
 Having a solid grasp on this book is necessary and failure to use or even completely understand the resource can completely dismantle the workers future rights.
 Also, there are certain circumstances an internal medicine physician is qualified to perform the rating while other times it may be best to use an orthopedic surgeon, neurologist, neuropsychologist, or psychologist.